kedro-org/kedro/docs/source/data/data_catalog.md

   filepath: "sftp:///path/to/remote_cluster/cool_data.csv"
   credentials: cluster_credentials
 ```
-All parameters required to establish the SFTP connection can be defined through `fs_args` or in `credentials.yml` as follows:
+All parameters required to establish the SFTP connection can be defined through `fs_args` or in the `credentials.yml` file as follows:

 ```yaml
 cluster_credentials: